Improving Precision in Kinematic Weak Lensing with MIRoRS: Model-Independent Restoration of Reflection Symmetries

 where $\gp$ and $\gx$ represent the two components of the shear vector $\gamma$ and $\kappa$ gives the convergence.
 In our convention, the shear vector is oriented perpendicular to the line connecting the source and lens, as projected onto the plane of the sky.
 This transformation actually represents the inverse of the shearing operation, taking an image in the detector plane back to the source plane.
 Lensing of a source to the observed image is done through the inverse operation $A^{-1}$,

 where the prefactor $\mu = ((1-\kappa)^2 -\lvert\gamma\rvert^2)^{-1}$ gives the magnification, and the magnitude of total shear is given by $\lvert\gamma\rvert^2 = \gp^2 + \gx^2$.
 Examining this tensor gives insight into the effect of each component.
 Convergence produces an isotropic focusing of the image while both components of shear produce anisotropic effects.
 The first component, $\gp$, stretches and compresses the image along the coordinate axes.
 This produces an elliptical image of an otherwise circular source, but is indistinguishable from the inherent ellipticity of the unlensed object.
 The second component, $\gx$, shears the object along the $y=x$ axis.
-These components can be expressed in terms of the total magnitude of shear and angle $\alpha$ between the shear vector and coordinate axes,

-We can simplify this transformation by recognizing that $\kappa$, producing only isotropic effects, will not impact the symmetry properties of the galaxy.
-Neglecting $\kappa$ gives